 The Clinical Placement Office works collaboratively with faculty, program directors, and students to ensure all students have a productive clinical experience.
 Clinical sites and preceptors are chosen for their ability to provide students with clinical experiences consistent with course and certification requirements and the mission of the school.
 Due to regulatory requirements or a lack of available and appropriate preceptors, VUSN may not be able to accommodate clinical placements in all areas of the country.
 Please discuss your preferences with your specialty faculty to be sure you understand all possible options.

-PreSpecialty Year Rotations
+MN and PreSpecialty Year Rotations

-Students during their PreSpecialty year will be placed in group clinical experiences.
-These group experiences may be in a hospital or community setting.
+Students during their MN program or PreSpecialty curriculum will be placed in group clinical experiences.
+These group experiences will be in hospitals and community settings.